spencermountain/vttpeg/README.md

 import vttpeg from 'vttpeg'
 import fs from 'fs'

-const txt = fs.readFileSync('mySubtitle.vtt', 'utf8')
+const txt = fs.readFileSync('mySubtitle.vtt')
 const vtt = vttpeg(txt)
+// in node you can also use:
+const vtt = vttpeg.fromFile('mySubtitle.vtt')

 // manipulate the timings
 vtt.shift(10)